123434455654/tkh-team-18/README.md

 Firstly, the user will have 3 choices for the journey of the robot, each choice has its own start and end coordinates.
 Furthermore, the polyfit function generates the curve, which is the path that the robot will follow.
 In addition, sensors were utilised to know the difference between the current location of the vehicle and the landmarks, which resembles the obstacles.
 A specified tolerance of 0.3 in distance that stops the vehicle from hitting the walls or the obstacles.

 ## Real life applications for the robot
 Transportation: for instance, the robot may deliver a packages to certain locations like a warehouse that consists of 3 storage units.
-The robot may
+The robot may deliver the boxes to a
 ![image](https://user-images.githubusercontent.com/104323652/206169501-c55e5f73-1e10-48a4-b346-cffa58a30789.png)

 Firstly, you need to download python 3.6 at least, then download robotics toolbox which gives you access to library, data, commands and visuals maps or any visual data.
 You also need to download visual studio or any other app that understands and can run the python code, and finally it is recommended to download ubuntu as the operating system, but windows is also a viable option.